kbase/groups/README.md

 If the user is not a member of the group or no authorization is provided and the group is private, only the `groupid`, `private`, and `role` fields are included.

-If no authorization is provided, the members list is empty, only public custom fields are included, and only public resources associated with the group are returned.
+If no authorization is provided, the members list is populated or not based on the `privatemembers` field, only public custom fields are included, and only public resources associated with the group are returned.

-If authorization is provided and the user is not a member of the group, the members list is empty, only public custom fields are included, and only group-associated public resources and resources the user administrates are returned.
+If authorization is provided and the user is not a member of the group, the members list is populated or not based on the `privatemembers` field, only public custom fields are included, and only group-associated public resources and resources the user administrates are returned.

 If authorization is provided and the user is a member of the group, the members list is populated, all custom fields are included, and all group-associated resources are returned.